momomo/momomo.com.platform.db.transactional.Hibernate/README.md

 ### Background

-First understand that what makes this possible or even a reality is the existence of [`momomo.com.platform.Lambda`](https://github.com/momomo/momomo.com.platform.Lambda) which we've now had in our posession for over 10 years.
+What makes this possible or even a reality is the existence of [`momomo.com.platform.Lambda`](https://github.com/momomo/momomo.com.platform.Lambda) which we've now had in our posession for over 10 years.
 There is nothing magical about it, yet something similar is lacking in presence in the Java world.

 Similar libraries might have recently made the scene but not quite as powerful nor as intuitive, we think.

 We finally released [`momomo.com.platform.Lambda`](https://github.com/momomo/momomo.com.platform.Lambda) to *actually* be able to release [`momomo.com.platform.db.transactional.Hibernate`](https://github.com/momomo/momomo.com.platform.db.transactional.Hibernate) and [`momomo.com.platform.db.transactional.Spring`](https://github.com/momomo/momomo.com.platform.db.transactional.Spring).